StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## Installation
 ### 1. Download KSS2
   (- Delete previous KSS2 versions from GameData before installing.
-Merging with old files will not ensure the mod to work properly.) -> Once there are multiple versions.
+Merging with old files will not ensure the mod to work properly.)
   - [GitHub](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/releases)
   - GU is not compatable in the same game with KSS2.
 You will get Kopernicus warnings and it will not complete loading
        - Download KSS2_Core.
 Unzip the file and copy the KSS2 directory into your GameData directory
        - Download the desired KSS2 system.
 Unzip the file and also copy the KSS2 directory into your GameData directory.
        - Volumetric EVE is natively supported by KSS2.
-Legacy EVE is not currently supported, but will be soon.
+Legacy EVE is not currently supported, but is being worked on.
   * The `KSS2`-folder should look like this.